tamagusko/workshop-intro-ml/README.md

     ├── 2) Leukemia Detect [1, 4, 5]  # Classify patients between leukemia or not (under development)

 ## Project 1 overview:
 This is a classification problem.
-You need to classify a star dataset in Pulsar and not Pulsar.
+You need to classify a star dataset in Pulsar and non-Pulsar.
 So, the sample data has a total of 17,898 entries (rows) and 8 features (columns).

 Note: The dataset is unbalanced (non-Pulsar: 16259; Pulsar: 1639).
 ## Project 2 overview: